nclowell/RAD_sea_cucumbers/readme.md

 This research is funded by NOAA Saltonstall-Kennedy program grant number 2004246.
 A one-page project description can be found [here](http://www.pacshell.org/pdf/SK%20Sea%20Cuc.pdf).

+#### Overview of methods

+The research team collected tissue samples from seven populations, ranging from Alaska to California.
+I extracted, quantified and verified quality of DNA, and then prepared RAD libraries follwing to [Etter et al 2011](https://link.springer.com/protocol/10.1007/978-1-61779-228-1_9).
+I clustered loci and genotyped individuals using the [ipyrad](http://ipyrad.readthedocs.io/ethos.html) pipeline, and calculated population genetic statistics using ``hierfstat``.

 #### This repo

 This repo will be used to store my scripts, notebooks, and analyses as I advance on the project.
 Here are some quick links to the main directories in this repo: